The Ten Commandments Of A Successful Retail Store

 So here are my 10 Commandments for a thriving Retail Store:

 2. Greet every shopper.
-We want to believe everyone is in your store to buy something, but they probably aren’t going to tell you at the front door if you ask, What can I help you with today?
+We want to believe everyone is in your store to buy something, but they probably aren’t telling you at the front door if you ask, What can I help you with today?

 Why?
-Because you are aggressively trying to pin down why the customer is there.
-Maybe they don’t want to tell you.
-Maybe they don’t know.
-Maybe they were just overcome by your great window display.
+Because you are aggressively trying to determine why the customer is there.
+Maybe they don’t want to tell you, perhaps they don’t know, or maybe they were just overcome by your great window display.

-Instead, you must give your customers space to look around, adjust, and take in your various display areas.
+Instead, you must allow your customers to look around, adjust, and take in your display areas.

 3. Never ignore a shopper.
 While some feel it is better to leave shoppers alone on the floor, it isn’t.
 While shoppers don’t want to be pestered, they also want to know someone is there for them.
-A selling system like my SalesRX.com can give you a structure for how to engage the shopper in a new way.
+A selling system like my SalesRX.com can give you a structure for engaging the shopper in a new way.

 4. And never make a shopper wait for you.
 Holding up a finger while you’re on the phone, waiting on someone without looking up, and being oblivious to the shoppers in the store are invitations for them to scan and order from someone else.